pyiron/pyiron_base/CONTRIBUTING.rst

 3. Automatically create conda-forge package

   This release than is recognized by a conda-forge bot (https://github.com/conda-forge/pyiron_base-feedstock/pull/91), which triggers a new pull request for the conda-forge package and merges automatically if all tests pass.
-  These tests are defined as `GitHub-Action-Workflows`_ and are triggered for every new pull request.
-More information can be found in the next chapter.
+  Check if all tests as explained in the next chapter have passed

 4. Docker images

   The docker images are maintained manually and therefore not updated with every release.
-The docker images are build using hte conda packages and can be found in different variants under https://github.com/pyiron/docker-stacks
+The docker images are build using the conda packages and can be found in different variants under https://github.com/pyiron/docker-stacks

 5. Graphical installer